GHDR Report 0909: The Month of Motion

 Step 1: Brain Dump

-First, I just dumped everything out on a piece of paper, inspired by my 2009 and 2017 Master Vantage Point diagrams.
+First, I just dumped everything on my mind out on a piece of paper.

 Click to see it bigger!Sri's colorful braindump diagram of blocks of text describing things on her mindSri's colorful braindump diagram of blocks of text describing things on her mind (full size image)